 This was hands down one of the most memorable, unique, and craziest things we’ve ever witnessed.

-I’m not really sure how to put it into words so I’ll show you some blurry photos that we managed to take while drinking mezcal with our new friends: a mob of dancing devils and skeletons.
+I’m not really sure how to put it into words, so I’ll let the photo above speak for itself.
+But we did get a few blurry photos while drinking mezcal with our new friends: a mob of dancing devils and skeletons.

 Day 1: October 27